otaviojava/jcassandra-book/06-java-driver.md

 ## Using the Mapper

 For our first contact, the Mapper will be used, which is maintained by the same company that maintains the Driver.
-In fact, it is a layer above the Driver layer:
+It is a layer above the Driver layer:

 ```xml